The Car Connection Buick Envision Overview

-The sole powertrain for the 2016 Envision was a turbocharged and direct-injected 2.0-liter 4-cylinder engine.
+The sole powertrain for the 2016 Envision was a 2.0-liter turbo-4.
 It's rated at 252 horsepower and 260 pound-feet of torque.
 A 6-speed automatic is the only transmission paired with the turbo-4.
 The Envision is sold in both front- and all-wheel-drive form; the all-wheel-drive system is a new twin-clutch system.

 For the 2017 model year, a naturally aspirated 4-cylinder joined the lineup.

 Other mechanical details include electric power assist that factors in counter-steering measures to mitigate crosswinds and road surface variations, and front and rear disc brakes.
 The suspension is designed for comfort, with front struts isolated with hydraulic bushings, and a four-link independent rear.

 The Envision is somewhat smaller than GM's current compact to mid-size SUVs: the Chevrolet Equinox and GMC Terrain.
 It's about two inches shorter than those vehicles, at 183.7 inches long, and has a wheelbase about four inches shorter, at 107.9 inches.
 It shares a useful feature with Terrain and Equinox: a sliding second-row seat that allows more flexibility when carrying passengers and cargo.
 Behind the rear seat, the Envision can carry 26.9 cubic feet of cargo.